 For example, if you were to remortgage your property and free up a lump sum of £5,000 to pay off an outstanding credit card debt in full, you could save months of potential interest and credit card repayments, at the expense of a slight monthly increase on your mortgage costs.

-On other occasions a debt consolidation remortgage can be used to reduce your overall monthly commitments and whilst this may be a way of easing your financial circumstances, it may mean extending the term of the debts, which could increase the overall costs of repaying your debts.
-You must also be aware that you would be securing previously unsecured debts against your property.
+On other occasions, a debt consolidation remortgage can be used to reduce your overall monthly commitments.
+Whilst this may be a way of easing your financial circumstances, it may mean extending the term of the debts, which could increase the overall costs of repayment.
+You must be aware that you would be securing previously unsecured debts against your property.